 Outside of the station, Ms. Rockwell and Mr. Bellin have already packed up more than two dozen bins of documents that had been stored elsewhere in the railroad’s Rockhill Furnace facilities for decades (right).
 These include machine-shop employees’ time slips, assorted shop invoices, inventories of the railroad’s storehouse and machine tools, and locomotive-maintenance reports — all wrapped in brown paper, tied up with string, and labelled in pencil.

-Ms. Rockwell and Mr. Bellin will also consult with Friends of the EBT members about that organization’s holdings, with the aim of creating a cataloguing system that can accommodate materials held in multiple location by both the FEBT and the EBT Foundation, Inc., which acquired the railroad in February 2020.
+Ms. Rockwell and Mr. Bellin will also consult with Friends of the EBT members about that organization’s holdings, with the aim of creating a cataloging system that can accommodate materials held in multiple locations by both the FEBT and the EBT Foundation, Inc., which acquired the railroad in February 2020.
 Both organizations are 501(c)(3) nonprofits.

 “For nearly forty years, Friends of the East Broad Top has worked to preserve every aspect of the East Broad Top Railroad and is enthusiastically partnering with the EBT Foundation to undertake the archives initiative,” says Andy Van Scyoc, president of the Friends.
 “The story the EBT can tell is truly unmatched because of the massive treasure trove of on-site records and documentation that will soon become available to historians and scholars.”